Welcome to the Canterbury Christ Church University, Library Services blog

 Our team is here to support you and help you make use of the different services and facilities on offer.
 We will show you how to navigate the collections and identify the information you need.
 We also provide specialist support.
 A team of dedicated Learning Developers and Librarians provide tutorials, workshops and tailored resources to help you develop the research and study skills you need to succeed.
-The modules on our Learning Skills Hub are designed to you support before, during and after your studies.
+The modules on the Learning Skills Hub are designed to you support before, during and after your studies.
 The hub is an open resource, which means you do not need to be a CCCU student to access these modules.
 You can also look at the Skills section of this blog for more information.

 Our design award* winning Library in Canterbury, has an array of facilities to suit everyone’s working style, from group study spaces to silent study zones.
 There is wi-fi coverage available throughout the building.
 There are over 350 dedicated PCs, 200 laptops available to borrow, printing services and a faith space, as well as over 340,000 books and 11,000 print journals.
-We frequently write about discoveries found in our special collections and archives which you can keep up to date with through this blog
+We frequently write about discoveries found in our special collections and archives which you can keep up to date with through this blog.

-We also provide an academic campus bookshop which stocks 20,000 books and can obtain any title currently in print -often for next day delivery.
+We also provide a academic campus bookshop which stocks 20,000 books and can obtain any title currently in print -often for next day delivery.
 Our University Bookshop price-matches titles recommended in your module handbooks and supports many events from individual book launches to book festivals throughout the year.

 The library at the Salomons Institute (Tunbridge Wells), holds a specialist collection covering clinical psychology and mental health care.
 It offers a variety of study spaces, an IT suite, wi-fi coverage, PCs, loanable laptops and printing services.